-This is a course designed to teach the student interested in architecture to recognize and graphically depict forms and textures in the natural and built environment.
-Instruction will be given in the use of basic pencil, color drawing and rendering techniques; in both freehand drawing and hard-line drafting/drawing; and in the drawing of orthographic projections as well as in the principles of pictorial (oblique, axonometric and perspective) drawing.
-These presentation concepts and techniques will aid the student in the development of his or her own rendering style and culminate in the execution and composition of a comprehensive architectural presentation.
+This is a drawing course designed to teach the student interested in architecture to recognize and graphically depict forms and textures in the natural and built environment.
+Instruction will be given in the use of basic pencil, color drawing and rendering techniques; freehand and hardline drafting/drawing; orthographic projections, as well as in the principles of pictorial (oblique, axonometric and perspective) drawing.
+These drawing techniques, methods and principles will aid the student in the development of their drawing skills and in their own rendering style.
+The course will culminate in the execution and composition of a comprehensive architectural presentation.

 2 credits* (1 lecture hour, 2 laboratory hours), fall semester

 *These credits will satisfy the SUNY General Education requirements for “the Arts.”